cyber-ocelot/cyber-ocelot/README.md

 Oh!
 And, before I forget, I ***LOVE*** ocelots! 🐱

-I'm a major participant in [ORCSGirls events](https://www.orcsgirls.org/events), they are SUPER fun, in fact, if you are a 5th - 8th grade girl or have a daughter who is, I highly recommend registering for some!
+I'm a major participant and volunteer in [ORCSGirls events](https://www.orcsgirls.org/events), they are SUPER fun, in fact, if you are a 5th - 8th grade girl or have a daughter who is, I highly recommend registering for some!
 They were even awarded with one of the Top-Rated Awards of 2021 from [GreatNonprofits](https://greatnonprofits.org/org/oak-ridge-computer-science-girls)! 🥇
 Genarally, they're AMAZING! 😎
 You can visit them on GitHub at [@orcsgirls](https://github.com/orcsgirls). :basecamp: